Dinaw Mengestu

 Dinaw Mengestu (ዲናው መንግስቱ; born 30 June 1978) is an Ethiopian American novelist and writer.
-In addition to three novels, he has written for Rolling Stone on the war in Darfur, and for Jane Magazine on the conflict in northern Uganda.
+In addition to four novels, he has written for Rolling Stone on the war in Darfur, and for Jane Magazine on the conflict in northern Uganda.
 His writing has also appeared in Harper's Magazine, The Wall Street Journal, and numerous other publications.

 He is the Program Director of Written Arts at Bard College.
 In 2007 the National Book Foundation named him a "5 under 35" honoree.
 Since his first book was published in 2007, he has received numerous literary awards, and was selected as a MacArthur Fellow in 2012.

 Early life

 Dinaw Mengestu was born in Addis Ababa, Ethiopia in 1978, during a period of political repression that became known as the Red Terror.
 His father, who was an executive with Ethiopian Airlines, applied for political asylum while on a business trip in Italy; Mengestu's mother was pregnant with him at the time.
 Two years later, when Mengestu was a toddler, he, his mother and his sister were reunited with his father in the United States.
 The family settled in Peoria, Illinois, where Mengestu's father at first worked as a factory laborer, before rising to a management position.
 Later the family moved to the Chicago area, where Mengestu graduated from Fenwick High School in Oak Park, Illinois.

 Mengestu received his B.A. in English from Georgetown University, and his MFA in writing from Columbia University in 2005.